 History of 3M Aberdeen

 In 1974, 3M constructed a new 150,000 sq. ft. facility on 160 acres northeast of Aberdeen and employed approximately 200 people within the first two years of the ground breaking.
-The Aberdeen facility began manufacturing masks for the Occupational Health and Environmental Safety Division.
+The Aberdeen facility began manufacturing masks for the Personal Safety Division.
 Within a couple of years, the plant added the Tape Division which would include tape slitting of a wide variety of industrial tapes.
-Since then, our facility has grown to a 416,000 sq. ft. facility which now employs more than 600 people.
+Since then, our facility has grown to a 430,000 sq. ft.

 During the late 1960s and early 1970s, an increasing national concern and awareness of air borne hazards, such as certain dusts and fumes, fueled an increasing demand for respirators.
 Over the past 30+ years, 3M has continued to develop economical, high-efficiency filtering respirators which serve world markets.